muldjord/occurity/docs/CHARTSXML.md

 * `crowdingspan="2.5"` <-- Sets optotype crowding span in size relative arc minutes.
 If left out the default value of 2.5 is used.
 * `animation="file.gif"` <-- Sets the attention GIF animation for this chart.
 Activate with `a`.
 * `fadetimings="0;50;150;150"` <-- Defines the optotype fade timings.
 There are three relevant timings.
 1: Used when fading in a symbol, 2: Used when fading out a symbol, 3 and 4: Used when momentarily showing a symbol (fade in / out).
 All values are in ms.
 * `fadelevels="0.0;1.0;0.15"` <-- Defines the optotype fade levels.
 There are three relevant levels.
-1: Opacity when hiding a symbol, 2: Opacity when showing, 3: Opacity when momentarily showing a symbol.
+1: Opacity when hiding a symbol, 2: Opacity when showing a symbol, 3: Opacity when momentarily showing a symbol.
 All values can range from 0.0 to 1.0.
 Completely opaque is 1.0.

 #### 'row' node
 Must be nested inside a `chart` node.
 A single `row` node defines a row in the chart.
 It has the following format: